Audace/audace.github.io/_posts/2016-07-04-teaching-programming-is-useless.md

 It seems likely that if bureaucracy thwarted improving opportunity for children from lower-income families, it will also thwart teaching computer science in high schools.

-The biggest stickler and the one that is equally exciting as it is absolute in preventing the realization of politicians’ hopes is progress.
+Nevertheless, the biggest stickler and the one that is equally exciting as it is absolute in preventing the realization of politicians’ hopes is **progress**.
 Wait what?

 I’m confident that by the time CS is implemented in public schools across America** it will be as useless (or useful) as high school chemistry.
 Knowing the syntax of java will be like knowing the periodic table.
 A good foundation?
 Yes.
 Useful for employment? …not so much.